 - 1.)
-Unanticipated General Fund revenues in total fall more than 1% below the original projected revenues, and actual revenues for two of the following major revenue sources are projected in the current year to fall below the actual amount from the prior year:
+Unanticipated General Fund revenues in total will fall more than 1 percent below the original projected revenues, and Actual revenues for two of the following major revenue sources are projected in the current year to fall below the actual amount from the prior year:

-- Property Taxes
+- o Property Taxes

-- Income Tax
+- o Income Tax

-- Recordation Tax
+- o Recordation Tax

 - State Shared Taxes

 - Investment Interest

+- 2.)
+The following events create significant financial difficulty for the County and are in excess of the current year's appropriated contingency:

+- o Declaration of a State of Emergency by the Governor of Maryland